-6.2 If 6.1 still fails, you can try to reset the NVRAM and SMC of the system.
+6.2 If 6.1 fails, you can try resetting the system's NVRAM and SMC.
 These are things that save hardware information when the system is powered off.
 Sometimes resetting this can also solve the problem.
 But the method is more complicated; you can try it.

 6.2.1 Reset NVRAM

 Restart your Mac -> Immediately press and hold Command + Option + P + R for at least 20 seconds. -> Release when you hear a beeping sound.
 You can see your disk in the Finder of the system.
 Congratulations, your disk is connected to the computer without any problem.
 You can jump to step 9.
 If not, keep reading.

 There are many ways to reset the SMC, which sometimes change with the launch of new Macs.
 If the following methods do not work, you can try searching for methods to reset the Mac SMC.

 If you have a MacBook Air MacBook Pro follow the steps below:

 Shut down -> connect the power cable of the notebook -> then press and hold Shift + Control + Option and the computer's power button simultaneously for at least 10 seconds -> release it, then press the power button.
 If you see your disk in the Finder of the system after startup, congratulations, you can jump to step 9.
 If not, keep reading.